Createdd/Writing/UnderstandingMVC.md

 [<img src="https://images.unsplash.com/photo-1484504844383-7676f295d034?dpr=2&auto=format&fit=crop&w=767&h=431&q=80&cs=tinysrgb&crop=">](https://unsplash.com/search/architecture?photo=b6GavtrLBo4)

 Model-View-Controller (MVC) is a very often used software design pattern for implementing user interfaces.
 Since I tried to use and understand the structure in my last projects, I decided to take a deeper look into it.
-I want to focus on the model in the React environment.
+This article provides an overview of MVC and it's use in the React environment.

 ---